flo1166/bitcoin_blockchain/README.md

 It is important to do the steps in the order of the structure (see above)

 ## License
-This project is licensed under the CC BY-NC-ND 4.0 Deed Attribution-NonCommercial-NoDerivs 4.0 International.
+bitcoin_blockchain © 2023 by [Florian Korn](https://github.com/flo1166) is licensed under CC BY-NC-SA 4.0